• Products

 When both candles exhibit a bullish trend, you must place your purchase order when the price of your target asset reaches the peak of the second candle.
 You can set a stop-loss order at its low once it activates.

 Let's consider an example to understand this strategy better.
 Your stop-loss order in this case is 0% of the candle's height.
-The target is set at the height of the double candle since we are chasing a ratio of 1:2 here.
+The target is set at the height of the double candle since you are chasing a ratio of 1:2 here.
 For instance, you might set the target order to be 60 if the candle height is 0.
 It's vital to remember that you should only concentrate on placing sell orders if both candles are bullish, and vice versa if only one candle is bullish.

-4. Short Straddle
+3. Short Straddle

 A short straddle is an effective trading technique when you anticipate the market to be in a specific range.
 Using this approach, you sell call and put options that have the same strike price and expiration date.
-You obtain the maximum defined profit when the bank nifty option does not deviate much from the defined range.
+You obtain the maximum defined profit when the Bank Nifty option does not deviate much from the defined range.
 The losses, however, are limitless once the index rises past the breakeven threshold.

-5. Long Straddle
+4. Long Straddle

 You have the choice to exercise any of the options based on changes in asset prices.
 The potential for profit is limitless on both sides.
 If both options are not exercised, the maximum loss in this instance is equal to the total of the premiums.

-6. Bear Call Spread
+5. Bear Call Spread

 A bear call spread may be a successful trading technique when the market displays only a slight pessimistic emotion.
-You must sell an In The Money (ITM) call option and purchase an Out Of The Money (OTM) call option to execute it.
+You must sell an ‘In The Money’ (ITM) call option and purchase an ‘Out Of The Money’ (OTM) call option to execute it.
 The latter will protect you from an unanticipated increase in asset value.
+The net premium you received for selling the call option will be deducted from your earnings.
+Your loss, however, will be the net premium less the difference in strike prices.

-7. Bear Put Spread
+6. Bear Put Spread

 The use of a bull put spread may be quite efficient in situations when you anticipate a little increase in the index value.
 You must buy one OTM put option and sell one ITM put option in order to execute this strategy.